ozluld/GEO468E/README.md

 - Band 5: Shortwave Infrared

 ## Normalized Burn Ratio(NBR)
-Healthy vegetation shows a very high reflectance in the NIR, and low reflectance in the SWIR portion of the spectrum.
-Also, recently burnt areas display low reflectance in the NIR and high reflectance in the SWIR.
-To benefit from the magnitude of spectral difference, NBR utilizes the ratio between NIR and SWIR bands, according to the formula shown below.
+Healthy vegetation have a high reflectance in the NIR while they have low reflectance in the SWIR portion of the spectrum.
+Also for burnt areas that damaged from a fire show low reflectance in NIR and high reflectance in the SWIR.
+So NBR utilizes this opposite difference in order to show burnt areas according to the formula shown below.
 - ![NBR Formula](logo/NBR_formula.jpg)
 #### NBR Image of burnt area:
 - ![NBR_Image](logo/nbr.png)